pavankovurru/GitHubSearch_Automation/README.md

 ## TEST CASES

 ```
-1)Verify that upon opening the app user lands in Search page, verify elements in search and favourite pages.
+1)Upon opening the app user lands in Search page, verify elements in search and favourite pages.
 2)Verify Search functionality, make sure that every search result contains the search keyword (case - insensitive).
 Clear Search and make sure that user is shown no search results.
 3)Verify Search results(Title and description) in search and more info pages.
 4)Verify favourite/Unfavourite functionality.